Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy 1: We will use character lessons focusing on effective ways to communicate in the classroom to support a positive classroom environment and interactions between students and adults.
+Strategy 1: We will use character lessons, behavior plans, incentives, CHAMPS, and classroom routines to focus on effective ways to communicate in the classroom to support a positive classroom environment and interactions between students and adults.
 Parent sessions will be provided to align with our core characteristics on student needs, keeping up with social media, and best practices to support the child at school by partnering up with the home.

 Staff Responsible for Monitoring: Counselor